m-spangenberg/exercises_machinelearning/README.md

 ## Regularization

 A core problem in Deep Learning is to create a model that performs well on training data AND new test data.
 The most common problem faced in Deep Learning as it turns out, is `overfitting`.
 This is a situation where your model performs exceptionally well on training data, but not on new data because the model is blind to new variations.
 Conversely, we also have scenarios where `underfitting` can occur, which is when our model is unable to draw reasonable predictions because it under estimates the data.

+It turns out, with datasets, if you have a lot of features but not enough examples, your model will likely become overfit.
+Instead of using all features, it is better practice to select a few relevant features.
+This feature selection has a downside though, by limiting our selections to only some features, useful data might be lost.

 ### **How to Approach Overfitting?**